lmiksch/cocopaths/README.md

 1. Bug: Complementary domains must be separated by another domain
 2. Bug: Spacer length 0
 3. Difference between S = 0 and no spacers
+4. Write tests for verification

 ### CocoDesign

 1. Find objective function
 2. DrTrafo parser use from CoFPT
 3. Modify it to use cocosim output automatically
+4. Write tests for whole package

 ### Current Bugs: